What is Corpus Linguistics?

 The frequency count of types that we did above is useful to a certain extent.
 In order to see what the frequency is all about we need to look at the types in context, that is, we need to make a concordance of the type in question.
 Making a concordance will put the word in the middle and show you what the surrounding text looks like.
 Usually the concordance lines are arranged by a sorting criteria (one to the right, then two to the right of the main word, for example).
 This way we can quickly see patterns in the lines.
 When the type in question is placed in the middle to make concordance lines it is called keyword in context or KWIC.
 Here is an example concordance lines for “Harry” in Harry Potter and the Philosopher’s Stone.

 Where can I get a concordance program?

 The concordance program I recommend for beginners, novices and veterans alike is Antconc by Laurence Anthony.
 It is free, fast and incredibly intuitive in design.
-Or else here is a list of other concordance programs available.
+Or else here is a list of other concordance programs (external) available.
 A little knowledge and you can almost do anything with it.
 Once you have a concordance program you will need to make a corpus which easier to make than you think.

 How to make a corpus?

 To make a corpus really means to make a plain-text file.
 In Windows open a text editor, in my case a program called Notepad (it can be found in All Programs > Accessories).
 Type in some text then save it in a place where you can find it again.
 All you need to do now is open the file in Antconc and you are ready to have some fun.

 The operating functions of Antconc should be self evident.
 A couple of minutes of playing with it should be enough to get you going.
 But if you still need or want guidance here is a guide I made for simple operations with AntConc as an example.